OXID-eSales/developer_documentation/development/modules_components_themes/quality.rst

 Any new solution must fulfill the following requirements:

-* PHP 7.4 and 8.0 must be supported (8.1 support is a nice to have and will be required quite soon).
+* All PHP version, listed for the used eShop version should be supported.
 * Code should be properly structured and tested.
     - Dependency injection through constructor should be preferred instead of direct/static calls to classes where possible.
     - All main functionality should be implemented as Services and accessed through DI.